A Novel Open Set Energy-based Flow Classifier for Network Intrusion Detection: Related work

-Al-Yaseen \textit{et al.} (2017) \cite{Al-Yaseen2017} proposed a multi-level \ac{IDS} composed of \ac{SVM} and \ac{ELM}, which was evaluated for the NSL-KDD dataset.
-Their model uses the K-means clustering algorithm to build smaller and improved training sets to reduce the algorithm's training time.
-The solution consists of five layers, each filtering an attack class using \ac{SVM} or \ac{ELM} classifiers.
+Al-Yaseen \textit{et al.} \cite{Al-Yaseen2017} proposed a multi-level \ac{IDS} composed of five cascading layers, each identifying an attack class using \ac{SVM} or \ac{ELM} classifiers.
 After filtering all classes, the final layer classifies the remaining samples as \textit{Normal} or \textit{Unknown} with a \ac{SVM} classifier.
-The model overall detection rate was 95.17\%.
-In our work, we also classify intrusions into known classes and a \textit{Suspicious} class, but the complexity of our algorithm is considerably lower than for their classifier, especially in the classification phase.
+The model overall detection rate in NSL-KDD dataset was 95.17\%.
+In our work, we also classify intrusions into known classes and a \textit{Suspicious} class, but the complexity of our algorithm is considerably lower than theirs, especially in the classification phase.

+Cruz \textit{et al.} \cite{Cruz2017} applied the Weibull-calibrated SVM (W-SVM) classifier on the KDDCUP’99 dataset in an open set experiment.
+They performed a comparison between a multi-class closed set Gaussian RBF kernel Platt-calibrated SVM, and a multi-class open set Gaussian RBF kernel W-SVM.
+They concluded that the accuracy of the two models is similar, but by weighting the accuracy to give more importance to unknown samples, the W-SVM exhibits better results.

+On the basis of \cite{Cruz2017}, Henrydoss \textit{et al.} \cite{Henrydoss2017} investigated the EVM classifier in the intrusion detection domain.
+EVM is a generic multi-class classifier theoretically derived from the statistical Extreme Value Theory and developed in the context of computer vision \cite{Rudd2018}.
+Henrydoss \textit{et al.} applied EVM to the KDDCUP’99 dataset, testing it on different degrees of openness, \ie on sets with different proportions of unknown data.
+They compared its accuracy with the W-SVM \cite{Cruz2017} and concluded that they have similar performances in every degree of openness.

-Yao \textit{et al.} (2019) \cite{Yao2019} developed a novel \ac{IDS} framework based on \ac{HMLD}, evaluated on the KDDCUP99 dataset.
+Yao \textit{et al.} \cite{Yao2019} developed a novel \ac{IDS} framework based on \ac{HMLD}, evaluated on the KDDCUP’99 dataset.
 Their model classification phase consists of filtering each attack with a specific classifier trained to detect this attack.
-The chosen classifiers were \ac{SVM}-linear for \textit{Dos}, \ac{ANN}-logistic for \textit{Probe}, \ac{ANN}-identity for \textit{U2L} and \ac{ANN}-relu for \textit{R2L}.
-Samples not classified as belonging to any of these classes are called \textit{Impurity Data}.
+The chosen classifiers were \ac{SVM} and \ac{ANN}.
+Samples not classified as belonging to any of the known classes are called \textit{Impurity Data}.
 A small subset of the \textit{Impurity Data} is provided to a specialist to be labeled in new attack classes.
 Afterwards, this labeled set is used to train a \ac{DT} to classify the \textit{Impurity Data}.
-The overall model accuracy in the KDDCUP99 dataset was 96.70\%.
-In our work, we also create a separate class for unknown intrusions, but our process is completely automatic, not requiring the labelling by a specialist.
+The overall model accuracy in the KDDCUP’99 dataset was 96.70\%.
+In our work, we also create a separate class for unknown intrusions, but our process is completely automatic, not requiring the labeling by a specialist.
 In addition, we also achieve a lower temporal complexity than \ac{ANN} and \ac{SVM}.